 This article is part of a larger series on Accounting Software.

-If you haven’t purchased a QuickBooks desktop product yet, consider signing up for QuickBooks Desktop Pro, one of our best small business accounting software, or check out its other desktop products.
-Visit the Intuit website to learn more about each product, or read our comparison of all QuickBooks Desktop software to help you decide.
+If you haven’t purchased a QuickBooks desktop product, consider signing up for QuickBooks Pro, one of our best small business accounting software.
+Or, read our comparison of QuickBooks Desktop software to see if you need another product.

 How To Set Up Recurring Payments in QuickBooks Desktop With a New Check

 If it’s your first payment, then you need to enter the first check to set up a recurring transaction.
 To do this, follow the steps below:

 1. Write a New Check